Flagg217/prework-study-guide/README.md

 # prework-study-guide
-a study guide for boot vamp prework
+a study guide for boot camp prework